lkesteloot/trs80/packages/trs80-emulator/FONTS.md

 ![Model I character set](images/model1a.png)

-To save money, Radio Shack omitted bit 6 from the video display RAM of the Model I. The bit was hard-wired to return the NOR of bits 5 and 7.
+Video was 1024 characters (16 rows of 64 columns), and the memory for this was split across 1024-kilobit chips, one chip for each data bit.
+To save money, Radio Shack omitted the chip for bit 6, and its value was hard-wired to return the NOR of bits 5 and 7.
+The resulting byte was used as the address for the CG chip.
 This had the effect of duplicating bank 2 (digits) to bank 4, and bank 3 (upper case) to bank 1: